As euro crisis fears ease, focus turns to growth

 | DAVOS, Switzerland

-DAVOS, Switzerland There is a palpable sense of hope at the annual Davos World Economic Forum that the euro zone is pulling back from the brink of catastrophe but business leaders are equally worried that Europe's woes will hold back a global recovery.
+DAVOS, Switzerland There is a palpable sense of hope at the annual Davos World Economic Forum that the euro zone is edging away from the brink of catastrophe but business leaders say Europe's woes are still holding back a global recovery.

 A growth strategy is the missing ingredient in the policy cocktail that euro zone leaders are mixing to save the currency bloc from break-up.
 Without economic recovery, re-election will be tough for presidents in Europe and beyond this year.

-Greece is clinging to hope of a bond swap to avoid a starker default, although a deal is far from assured.
+Greece is clinging to hope of a bond swap agreement to avoid a starker default, although an agreement is far from assured.
 But markets seem relatively unconcerned at the prospect of an enforced Greek default, seeing the problem increasingly as a one-off event divorced from developments elsewhere in the euro zone.

-"I think we are on the verge of putting the acute phase of the crisis behind us," said billionaire investor George Soros, adding that he believed Italian sovereign bonds represent a "very attractive" speculative investment.

-"If we pass the Greek potential default, if we put that behind us, I think we will be past that phase where the financial markets are on the verge of a possible meltdown," he said.
-Concerning Soros more than a possible Greek default were the austerity measures demanded by Germany.
-These, he said, would cause a "deflationary debt spiral."

-"Europe will be a more attractive place to invest and do business when we get through this crisis, and we will get this crisis.
-I'm certain," Merkel said.

-The prevailing mood among delegates was that the bloc had made progress - aided by European Central Bank liquidity and tighter fiscal rules - but that growth was still missing.
+"There is an increasing sense that Greece is different from the others and that the contagion elsewhere could be contained," Giles Keating, head of private banking research at Credit Suisse, said ahead of the Forum's first full day on Wednesday.

+"There is a sense of political will and mechanical capability to do so," he added.

-Markets have rallied on promising signs from Europe - the broad MSCI world equity index .MIWD00000PUS is up some 5 percent for the year so far - but this rally appears to be losing steam and masks underlying concerns about growth.
+Markets have rallied on promising signs from Europe -- the broad MSCI world equity index is up some 5 percent for the year so far -- but this rally appears to be losing steam and masks underlying concerns about growth.

-"I think Europe has moved a long way in the last two or three months in the direction of actually getting to policies which could stabilize this situation," said Stanley Fischer, governor of Israel's central bank.

-But only 40 percent of chief executives worldwide are "very confident" of revenue growth for their companies in the next 12 months, down from 48 percent in 2011, a PricewaterhouseCoopers (PwC) PWC.UL survey of 1,258 CEOs showed on Tuesday.
+Only 40 percent of chief executives worldwide are "very confident" of revenue growth for their companies in the next 12 months, down from 48 percent in 2011, a PricewaterhouseCoopers (PwC) survey of 1,258 CEOs showed on Tuesday.

-"The scale of resentment is a huge political problem.
-We won't come out with a sense of optimism of surging forward," Garton Ash said.

-The ECB - rather than government leaders - won widespread praise at the Forum for acting decisively to stem the crisis.
+Former U.S. Treasury Secretary Lawrence Summers wrote in a Reuters column this week that "anxiety about the future remains a major driver of economic performance."

+Many senior euro zone officials, busy trying to fix the crisis, can only afford to spend one day at the conference.
+In the past, they - or their predecessors - came for several.

+One such official is European Central Bank President Mario Draghi, who takes part in a panel discussion on Friday themed: "Europe's Economic Outlook: What steps are needed to restore growth and confidence across the euro zone?"

-Under ECB President Mario Draghi, who took the job in November, the central bank has funneled almost half a trillion euros in cheap, 3-year loans to banks in an effort to head off a credit crunch and give them the means to buy sovereign bonds.
+Under Draghi, who took the ECB helm in November, the central bank has funnelled almost half a trillion euros in cheap, 3-year loans -- called LTROs -- to banks in an effort to head off a credit crunch and give them the means to buy sovereign bonds.

 There are signs the ploy is working, with investors flocking to buy Spanish bonds and Italian yields well below the 7 percent level that alarms markets, despite Standard & Poor's downgrading the credit ratings of nine euro zone countries this month.

-But he said tackling these structural reforms would take a "more determined, consistent effort over a number of years."

-In Germany, a survey on Wednesday showing business morale rose in January signaled that Europe's largest economy is set to avoid recession [ID:nL5E8CP1B3]
+Financial market participants say they are more concerned about the absence of growth in the euro zone than about budget deficits and public debt levels now, because growth is what will enable countries to service and repay their debts over time.
+"It looks like the LTRO is having a positive contribution.
+Does it solve all of the problems sustainably?
+Probably not," said Andrew Bosomworth, a senior portfolio manager at Pimco.

+"At the end of the day, it comes down to growth -- that's what these countries need to keep their debt sustainable."

-But the latest forecasts suggest Greece and Portugal are stuck in deep recessions, reducing their revenues and their ability to meet fiscal targets.
+The latest forecasts suggest Greece and Portugal are stuck in deep recessions, reducing their revenues and hence their ability to meet fiscal targets.
 Spain and Italy are expected to be in recession this year and next, raising the same concerns.

+Even Germany, the euro zone's locomotive economy, faces a "growth dent."
+The economy contracted by about a quarter of a percentage point in the last quarter of 2011 and many officials see little growth in the first three months of this year.

+"Markets are looking very much for growth," the executive at a leading hedge fund added.
+"They are not looking for a better enforced Stability and Growth Pact, but at whether this is a viable currency area, which depends on growth."

+A senior EU policymaker agreed the major economic threat was stagnation or recession but argued that the fiscal pact would help restore lost confidence among both investors and citizens.

 EU leaders will hold a summit next Monday devoted to putting forward a growth strategy.
-But it will be largely about pledging labor market reforms, shifting taxation from labor to consumption and better targeting existing and unspent EU funds, with no new public money on the table.
+But it will be largely about pledging labour market reforms, shifting taxation from labour to consumption and better targeting existing and unspent EU funds, with no new public money on the table.

 Given Europe's very limited resources, the growth strategy risks being seen as largely declaratory wishful thinking.